 SHINE THE LIGHT CONTEST

-The Touchstone Energy Cooperatives of Iowa are driven by our commitment to community.
-In the summer of 2021, we launched a new contest to celebrate local volunteers in the state!
+The Touchstone Energy Cooperatives of Iowa are driven by our cooperative commitment to community.

-Called Shine the Light, the contest is an opportunity for the employees and member-consumers of Iowa’s locally owned electric cooperatives to nominate someone who's making a positive difference in their community.
+Our Shine the Light contest is an opportunity for the employees and member-consumers of Iowa’s locally owned electric cooperatives to nominate someone who's making a positive difference in their community.
 In 2022, three nominated volunteers will each receive $2,000 for their local charities.

 Our 2021 Contest Winners